AMAP-ML/UniVG-R1/README.md

 </div>

 ## 🎯 ToDo
-- [ ] The code and demo will be released soon after a legal inspection.
+- [ ] The code will be released soon after a legal inspection.
+- [x] We release the demo, check it [here](https://huggingface.co/spaces/SuleBai/UniVG-R1).
 - [x] We release our model and dataset in the Hugging Face.
 - [x] We release our paper in [arxiv](https://arxiv.org/abs/2505.14231).